Hall Dale View

 There is off street parking and the bungalow has easy access.

 Whether you're energetic walkers/cyclists, here for sightseeing and a relaxing time, a little less physically able, or a devotee of Steam Railways this comfortable well situated accommodation will suit.
-One or two well behaved pets welcome (there is a small fee to cover their stay) please advise owner in advance and ensure you complete the relevant box on the booking form..
+One or two well behaved pets welcome (there is a small fee to cover their stay) please advise owner in advance via an enquiry or ensure you complete the relevant box on the booking form marked additional fee.

 If you should be coming without a car you will find it ideally situated a few minutes from the local bus stops which will allow you to explore the wider area and visit such attractions as Chatsworth House and Haddon Hall.